arqueror/Xamarin.Forms.BackgroundVideoView/README.md

 A simple view for displaying background video in Xamarin.Forms (iOS and Android)

 # Installation
-Add dlls manually to each project from bin folder
+Add dlls manually to each project from bin folder and remember to call : **Abstractions.Init()** on each platform

 # How it looks
 ![Alt Text](https://github.com/arqueror/Xamarin.Forms.BackgroundVideoView/blob/master/asset/demo.gif)